PrincetonUniversity/BrainPipe/README.md

     - Detailed instructions on steps 1-3 can be found [here](https://docs.google.com/document/d/1cuNthPY2Z-69SQi9aSwfbgJlHpvQGivhxFtOUmAKOm4/edit#)

 4. Run inference on whole brains
+    - on spock, make input and patched arrays
+        - in `run_tracing.py` edit the inputdirectory, outputdirectory, and check the atlas and annotation files are correct.
+        - MAKE SURE you have already changed `directorydeterminer` in `tools/utils` and run step0
+        - check the header for `sub_main_tracing_cnn.sh` and make sure for step1, the array job number matches your zplanes.
+There are 50 jobs/array, so --array=0-12 means 13 sets of 50 (650) zplanes will be run.
+        - submit job to cluster using `sbatch --array=0 sub_main_tracing_cnn.sh`
+        - when finished, use [Globus](https://www.globus.org/) to transfer files to tigress
+        - on tigress, go into ratname/lightsheet and check that `tools/conv_net/pytorchutils/run_chunked_fwd.py` has the correct paths for tigress.
+Also check that `tools/conv_net/pytorchutils/slurm_scripts/run_chnk_fwd.sh` uses the correct model/checkpoint
+        - cd into `tools/conv_net/pytorchutils/` and run with `sbatch --array=0 slurm_scripts/run_chnk_fwd.sh`
+        - when finished, use [Globus](https://www.globus.org/) to transfer back to spock
+        - run `cnn_postprocess.sh` which reconstructs and uses connected components to find cell measures

 5. Visualize network outputs

 6. To compare to ClearMap
-    See next steps on how to run clearmap, visualize, and compare ouputs
+    See next steps on how to run ClearMap, visualize, and compare ouputs

-**Note** there is a demo for the CNN to test if your paths are correct and everything is installed properly, see end of document
+**NOTE** there is a demo for the CNN to test if your paths are correct and everything is installed properly, see end of document

 ## To use ClearMap to identify cell centers
+**NOTE** there is a new [ClearMap!](https://github.com/ChristophKirst/ClearMap2) These instructions use the old ClearMap 1
 0. Make test sets
 - If you have already made test sets to train a CNN, use those.